Both/And

 As I worked alongside my peers and trained interns and postdocs, I realized something crucial: we don't get formal training in how lifestyle interventions impact mental health outcomes.
 My interns and postdocs weren't getting this education, and my peers certainly weren't talking about it in sessions.

 I started connecting these dots: the more clients were rooted in better lifestyle practices, the easier mental health treatment became and the quicker gains occurred.
 I wasn't sacrificing mental health treatment for lifestyle changes.
 They were symbiotic, facilitating each other.
+I was not their medical doctor, I was not making specific recommendations, but I was facilitating conversations and relationships with medical professionals.

 The Walk That Started Everything